danielm15/Cloud-based-editor-VLN-2/README.txt

 |  |__| | |  |\  \----.|  `--'  | |  `--'  | |  |       / /_  | |_| |
  \______| | _| `._____| \______/   \______/  | _|      |____|  \___/

+ Atli Ãžrastarson, Benedikt Ã“skarsson, DanÃ­el Ã–rn MelstaÃ°
- Atli Þrastarson, Benedikt Óskarsson, Daníel Örn Melstað Jóhann Atli Johannsson, Sölvi Baldursson
+ JÃ³hann Atli Johannsson, SÃ¶lvi Baldursson
  -----------------------------------------------------------------------

  -- Summary --

- This project is a cloud based code editor where multiple programmers can work simultaneously in the same project and see eachother changes in realtime.
+ This project is a cloud based code editor which uses the SignalR API where multiple programmers can work simultaneously in the same project and see each other changes in real-time.
  The project was developed in Visual Studio 2015 Community.

- Please beaware of the following features in our project:
+ Please beware of the following features in our project:

  Start a new project from the projects page.
- When chicking the add project button, enter a project name and choose a project type.
+ When clicking the add project button, enter a project name and choose a project type.

  It is possible to invite multiple user to the same project and work